Installation

 melissa_set_env.sh is copied both in CMAKE_INSTALL_PREFIX/bin and in melissa.

 Melissa ensures that this file is sourced every time a new server or client job is executed.
+This piece of code serves two main purposes:

 Note